David Morrell: Personal life

-Morrell's teenaged son Matthew died of Ewing's sarcoma, a rare form of bone cancer, in 1987.
+Morrell's teenaged son Matthew died of Ewing sarcoma, a rare form of bone cancer, in 1987.
 In 2009 his granddaughter died of the same form of cancer.
 The trauma of his loss influenced Morrell's work, in particular in his creative fiction memoir about Matthew, Fireflies.
 The protagonist of Morrell's novel Desperate Measures also experiences the loss of a son.

 Morrell is a graduate of the National Outdoor Leadership School for wilderness survival as well as the G. Gordon Liddy Academy of Corporate Security.
 He is also an honorary lifetime member of the Special Operations Association and the Association of Former Intelligence Officers.

 According to his website, he has been trained to handle firearms, crisis negotiation, assuming identities, executive protection, and defensive driving, among numerous other action skills that he describes in his novels.
 He earned an FAA licence to pilot his own small plane as part of research for his 2009 novel, The Shimmer.

 Morrell became an American citizen in 1993.
 He lives in Santa Fe, New Mexico.